act-rules/act-rules.github.io/_rules/iframe-not-focusable-has-no-interactive-content-akn7bn.md

 ## Background

-Inside a page, each nested document (mostly, content of an `iframe` element) has its own [tabindex-ordered focus navigation scope][] which is the local tab-order inside this document.
+Inside a page, each nested document (mostly, content of an `iframe` element) has its own [sequential focus navigation order][] which is the local tab-order inside this document.
 Then, all of these are grouped together in a [flattened tabindex-ordered focus navigation scope][] which is effectively the tab-order of the full page.
-By setting the `tabindex` attribute of a [focus navigation scope owner][] (mostly, an `iframe` element) to a negative value, it is excluded from its containing document's [tabindex-ordered focus navigation scope][]; and therefore its own [tabindex-ordered focus navigation scope][] is excluded from the global [flattened tabindex-ordered focus navigation scope][].
+Setting the `tabindex` attribute of an `iframe` element to a negative value effectively excludes its content from the global tab-order of the page (when building the [tabindex-ordered focus navigation scope][] of the page).
 That is, a `button` may be in tab-order of a document, but if that document is included in another page via an `iframe` with negative `tabindex`, then the `button` is not in the tab-order of that page; and therefore not keyboard accessible.

 ### Bibliography